MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-22h2-release.md

 Customers can switch between these two feature release rings at any time.
 However, you must run the SharePoint Products Configuration Wizard on every server in your SharePoint farm after changing this setting.
 The Wizard will perform a repair operation to ensure all features recognize the new setting.

+### AMSI integration

+To help customers secure their environments and respond to associated threats from the attacks, we're introducing integration between SharePoint Server and the Windows [Antimalware Scan Interface](https://docs.microsoft.com/windows/win32/amsi/antimalware-scan-interface-portal) (AMSI).
+AMSI is a versatile standard that allows applications and services to integrate with any anti-malware product present on a machine.

+When an AMSI-capable antivirus or anti-malware solution is integrated with SharePoint Server, it can check the content of, `HTTP` and `HTTPS` requests made to the server and prevent dangerous requests from being processed by the SharePoint Server.
+Any AMSI-capable antivirus or anti-malware program that is installed on the SharePoint Server scans the system as soon as the server starts to process the request.
+The purpose of AMSI isn't to replace current server-level antivirus/anti-malware defenses; it solely scans the `HTTP` and `HTTPS` protocols.

 ### Copy and move improvement in modern document library

 SharePoint Server Subscription Edition Version 22H2 enhances the modern document library experience by supporting copying and moving files across document libraries.
 In the new experience, when a user picks a file or multiple files and triggers a **copy** or **move** operation, the user will have the option to pick a destination outside the current document library.